PyO3/maturin/Readme.md

             Pass --release to cargo

         --skip-auditwheel
-            [deprecated, use --manylinux instead] Don't check for manylinux compliance
+            Don't check for manylinux compliance

         --strip
             Strip the library for minimum file size